Public body: British in Bulgaria

 Since the United Kingdom’s vote to leave the European Union, there has been a level of uncertainty among people wondering how to move to Bulgaria from the UK.
 Here is how you can do it.

-- For British nationals arriving in Bulgaria up to the 31st of Dec 2020.
+Permanent residence is available for British nationals who have arrived and settled in Bulgaria by the 31st of Dec 2020.

 The Withdrawal Agreement included a transition period up to the 31st of December 2020 during which the EU rules for free movement of people will continue to apply to UK nationals and their family members.
 UK nationals who arrive in Bulgaria during this period shall visit the nearest Migration Office and apply for residence documents no later than 31.12.2020.